sdecamillis/sdecamillis.github.io/_pages/credentials.md

 ---

 {% comment %}

-### LeviNet

-Since March 2022, I have served as an active member of the [LeviNet](https://www.levinet.org/) committee.
-LeviNet (Levitation Network for Advanced Quantum Technologies) is an international hub on the topic of optical levitation welcoming over 200 members from over 70 institutions around the world.
-It is established with the objective to create high-level knowledge sharing between institutions around the world, through conferences, workshops and scientific missions.
-In this role, I help with:
-- Strategic planning.
-- Promoting the network's vision to further extend its reach to international institutions.
-- Compiling recently published work on levitation, for extended visibility within the community.
-- Allocating 10 grants (₤5,000 funding for travel allowance, plus ₤5,000 for scientific equipment, for total funding of ₤100,000) for PhD students and early-career researchers to undertake short scientific missions, with the aim of building their own network and achieving their scientific goals.

-### Micromole

-In November 2022 I joined Micromole, a start-up initiative on genomics and biosensing technologies, in the role of scientific advisor and independent consultant.
-Bringing in expertise from physics, sensing, and imaging, I have been contributing to:
-- Formulating the blueprints of fourth-generation sequencing devices.
-- High-level guidance on the integrative aspects of prototypes (from electrical engineering and microfluidics to STM imaging, quantum chemistry, and magneto-optical confinement).
-- Predicting technological challenges in short- and long-term developments.
-- Simulating noise sources, performing ground-up modelling from first-principles, and providing appropriate solutions to the most immediate challenges.
-- Exercising technical review authority on intellectual property.
-- Facilitating connections between key stakeholders and knowledge specialists.

 ### Academia

 When the goal is to add a small, original contribution to the humanity's collective knowledge, one is inevitably steered on a specialising path that will eventually see them as one of possibly few world experts on a particular topic.
 For me, that topic might be identified as *macroscopic optical levitation*, which is what I embarked on at the start of my PhD in February 2012.
 I consider myself also an expert on *hybrid entanglement of light*, specifically on how it can be used as a resource for quantum communication protocols.
 This is what I worked on as a Marie Curie fellow, under the EU-sponsored MSCA-IF mobility program.
 Since then, I have encountered many and varied topics of investigation — check my [research projects](/research/) page for a comprehensive view of my interests.
 The collective set of achievements that makes a good academic goes far beyond the specialised knowledge, to include: